Review - 'The Right Swipe' by Alisha Rai

 Review - 'The Unhoneymooners' by Christina Lauren

-Going into The Unhoneymooners, I expected this to be a light, fun rom-com based on all the gushing reviews out there.
-After all, I enjoy a good love/hate relationship as much as the next gal.
-Instead, coming out of it, I'm left wondering if I read the same book everyone else did.
+Going in, all the gushing reviews would have me believing this is a sure bet, that I was in for a fun time the likes of which only this author duo can deliver.
+After all, I enjoy a good love/hate relationship as much as the next girl.
+But coming out, I'm left wondering if I read the same book as everyone else.

 As far as I can tell, Olive likes Ethan solely because he's attractive.
-On every page, Olive mentions his muscles, his abs, his biceps, his beautiful face, his long lashes, his blue eyes.
-Please, someone make it stop.
-And Olive hates Ethan because she thinks he doesn't like her.
-And the only reason Ethan gives for liking Olive is her boobs. *facepalm* Can we just try a little harder here to make the reasons more than skin deep?
+On every page, Olive mentions his muscles, his abs, his biceps, his beautiful face, his long lashes, his blue eyes... it goes on and on.
+Yeah okay, I get it, he's a good looking dude!
+At the same time, she hates him because she thinks he doesn't like her.
+And the only reason Ethan gives for liking Olive is her boobs.
+I'm sorry, I didn't realize we were back in the eighth grade again.

-The supposed flirty banter between these two made me cringe in embarrassment for them, especially Olive.
+What's more, the supposedly flirty banter between them makes me cringe in embarrassment, especially for Olive.
 She tries so hard in their interactions to be snarky, but it comes across as forced, inappropriate, and awkward.
-And she reads into everything he says, and ends up incorrectly interpreting almost everything.
-It was exhausting to read.
+And she reads into everything he says and ends up incorrectly interpreting almost everything.
+It was exhausting.
 And Ethan doesn't help, giving signals he's thinking about his ex, then acting like a clueless dumbass when Olive is hurt.

-Usually a romance either has a few explicitly steamy scenes or the author can chose to let all those happen behind the curtains, and either is fine with me.
+Usually a romance either has a few explicit steamy scenes or the author can chose to let it all happen behind closed doors, and either is fine with me.
 But this book oddly tries to straddle both.
-There's no explicit scenes shown, but instead we are told constantly at random, unrelated times that they happened A LOT.
-It's so awkward.
+There's no explicit scenes shown, but instead we are told constantly at random, unrelated times that they happened, a lot.
+Yes, cue even more awkwardness.

-But for all this, it wasn't until the last 100 pages that this book took a complete left turn to somewhere stupid, for no reason.
-The story was wrapped up, and then it kept going, right off of a cliff.
-When someone you care for tells you that they got an unwanted advance and it made them uncomfortable, your response should not be in the vein of "I don't believe it.
+And on top of all this, the last 100 pages took a complete left turn into Stupid Town (population: this book), for no reason I could discern.
+The story was pretty much all wrapped up, and then it kept going right off of a cliff.
+When someone you care about tells you that they got an unwanted advance and it made them uncomfortable, your response should not be in the vein of, "I don't believe it.
 Really it's he said/she said.
 And what does it matter what the truth is anyways?"
-Umm... say what?
+Come on, you guys, am I really supposed to cheer for these clowns?

-I found this book to be an odd mix of boring and awkward, with a good dose of "Oh hell no!" thrown in at end.
-This is my second book by this author duo, and I'm starting to think that they aren't for me.
-In both books, silly main characters acting on questionable calls make it hard for me to see them as viable romantic leads, which ultimately defeats the whole purpose of a romance.
+This is my second book by this author duo, and at this point, I'm starting to wonder if maybe they aren't for me.
+In both, silly main characters doing questionable things make it hard for me to see them as viable romantic leads, which ultimately defeats the purpose of a romance anyways.

 Readaroo Rating: 2 stars